oblackwood/coding-exercise/README.md

 Please allow yourself at least 1 hour of uninterrupted time for this task, but feel free to spend as much time on the task as you like and make the solution and the code as perfect as you like.

+You will be submitting an application to be reviwed by a group of peers, this is a good chance to showcase your technical skills.
+Our expectation is that you will submit code that you feel best reflects your skills and that you would be happy to put into a production environment.

 ## The application

 Your application needs to read the attached AddressBook file and answer the following questions: